ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Starting the game
 To start the game, randomly determine the first player.
-Each player shuffles their deck, begins with their starting location(s) in play, and draws 5 cards.
+Each player shuffles their deck, begins with their starting location(s) in play, stores the top 3 cards of their deck (see Locations > Extra Draw), and draws 6 cards.
 Then, begin the first round of the game.

 ---
 ## Card Semantics
 See the Naming V2 sheet in the [Atnia Cards Sheet](https://docs.google.com/spreadsheets/d/1v2kB2lh71D9G-9cLPd3Aqkp0UxqjCQWOMH--ha0lmy0/edit?gid=947960253#gid=947960253) for info on words that appear on cards.

 Here is some additional info:
 - The brown symbols in the description box of cards are zone symbols.
 A zone icon may indicate which zones a card or effect can target, or which cards in what zones are relevant to it.